 …… First published in December 2015 ……

-When I went up to Paris several days after the Paris attacks for a meeting, I took a taxi (or rather a private car) driven by a young man born in Paris of North African parents.
+When I went up to Paris several days after the Paris attacks for a meeting, I took a taxi (or rather a private car) driven by a young man.
 I asked him if he had been working on Friday the 13th and he told me he was in the 3rd arrondissement when the news came out on the radio and he drove immediately to the area where the attacks were happening and started picking people up in the street and driving them home.

 As a private driver there is no taxi symbol on his car, so he pulled over each time he saw people walking and looking panicked, rolled down his window, and offered to drive them home.
 He did this from 9pm until after 2 am.
 People wanted to pay him and he refused money, going to the extent of running after a family in the street and giving them back the bills they had left on the seat of the car.